 • Want to end family and generational dysfunction

-• Unsure how to bridge cultural and generational divides in your own family
+• Are unsure how to bridge cultural and generational divides in your own family

 • Search for community with other like-minded, motivated children of immigrants